WinVector/wrapr/extras/LinkExample.md

     ## 1         1                   2                   5
     ## 2         2                   4                   3

 A natural question is: how does one assign weights to each answer?
 One way would be to administer the test to a number of people the experimenter has classified as having either of the above mentioned behaviors and then performing a [logistic regression](http://www.win-vector.com/blog/2011/09/the-simpler-derivation-of-logistic-regression/) to map assessment answers to the probability of a given diagnosis for this population.
 By re-scaling the weights and rounding them to small integers we could have a test point system that is very close to performing a logistic regression classification.
-We may be able to use the same assesment questions in a much more decisive manner than assigning all questions the same number of points.
+We may be able to use the same assessment questions in a much more decisive manner than assigning all questions the same number of points.

 This sort of idea is what one would expect from a mixed and collaborating team that includes medical experts, statistics experts, and programmers.
 After some work our team might work out that scoring the assessment can be done by the simple `R` `dplyr` pipeline: